UniversityOfSaintThomas/Cascade_documentation/README.md

 -   [James Madison University Learn Velocity](https://www.jmu.edu/cascade/LearnVelocity/index.shtml)

-## :point_right: Do you want to contribute to this documentation?
+## :sparkles: Do you want to contribute to this documentation?

 _Create a feature branch with your updates and submit a pull request!_

-Keep the documentation inclusive and avoid using language like:
+:point_right: Keep the documentation inclusive and avoid using language like:

 -   simply
 -   obviously